Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

   ``--hostname``. 默认情况下容器的 hostname 是它的 short UUID, 该选项 指定 hostname.

+  ``--volume=[HOST-SPEC:]MOUNTPOINT[:OPTIONS]``.
+  支持 bind mount data volume 或 host dir.
+  HOST-SPEC can be:

+  * absolute path on host. bind mount.

+  * a name. use the specified data volume. if not pre-exist, create one.

+  * omitted. create a anonymous data volume.

+  MOUNTPOINT must be a absolute path in container.

+  OPTIONS can be a combination of:

+  * ro, rw. access mode.

+  * consistent, cached, delegated. consistency requirement.

+  * nocopy. disable automatic copying of data from the container path to the volume.

+  * [r]shared, [r]slave, [r]private.

+  * z, Z. selinux.

+  ``--tmpfs=MOUNTPOINT[:OPTIONS]``.

+  ``--mount=type=TYPE[,OPTIONS]``.
+  combine ``--volume`` 和 ``--tmpfs``.

+  TYPE can be bind, volume, tmpfs.
+  OPTIONS can be a combination of:

+  * src, source. mount source.

+  * dst, destination, target. mountpoint.

+  * readonly.

+  以及 type-specific options.

 - docker container stop, docker stop.
   ``docker stop`` 的效果不受 ``docker run --restart=`` 参数影响. 即使